-It's accepted on millions of websites, from Amazon to the smallest online operation, and increasingly it can even be used on the High Street to pay for meals and purchases.
+It's accepted on millions of websites, from Amazon to the minor online operation, and increasingly it can even be used on the High Street to pay for meals and purchases.

-For those of us primarily interested in a payment system for general use online, the first stop is the tab labeled Personal on the PayPal website.
-This leads to a page where you can find all essential information relating to the service, as well as links to get you started or investigate further.
+For those primarily interested in a payment system for general use online, the first stop is the tab labelled Personal on the PayPal website.
+This leads to a page where you can find all essential information relating to the service and links to get you started or investigate further.

-Hitting the sign up button takes you to a page with two options: personal and business.
-You'll want a personal account if you just want to use PayPal to make deposits to your casino accounts or to pay for gifts, goods and services online.
+Hitting the sign-up button takes you to a page with two options: personal and business.
+You'll want a personal account to use PayPal to deposit your casino accounts or pay for gifts, goods and services online.
 If you want to be able to take PayPal payments in any volume as well, then a business account is the way to go.

-Assuming you just want to use your account to make payments and deposits, then the process is simple and straightforward, with your personal contact and security details being requested, and some details regarding the bank account or debit card from which you're going to make payments into your account.
+Assuming you want to use your account to make payments and deposits, then the process is simple, with your personal contact and security details being requested and some details regarding the bank account or debit card from which you will make payments into your account.

 There's a simple checking procedure, with PayPal making a small payment into your chosen account, which then allows them to make sure you're real and that your account details are correct.
 This can take a couple of days, but is usually faster.